Ashkenazi Jews: Early and High Middle Ages

-Historical records show evidence of Jewish communities north of the Alps and Pyrenees as early as the 8th and 9th centuries.
-By the 11th century, Jewish settlers moving from southern European and Middle Eastern centers (such as Babylonian Jews and Persian Jews) and Maghrebi Jewish traders from North Africa who had contacts with their Ashkenazi brethren and had visited each other from time to time in each's domain appear to have begun to settle in the north, especially along the Rhine, often in response to new economic opportunities and at the invitation of local Christian rulers.
+Germany too saw new Jewish communities by the Rhine and Danube Rivers, including the SHuM cities of Speyer, Worms, and Mainz.
+This cluster of cities, along with Troyes and Sens in France, contains some of the earliest Jewish settlements north of the Alps, and played a major role in the formation of Ashkenazi Jewish religious tradition.
+Jews arrived from southern Europe, as well as from Middle Eastern centers (such as Babylonian Jews and Persian Jews) and Maghrebi Jewish traders from North Africa, who had contacts with their Ashkenazi brethren and had visited each other from time to time in each's domain.
+Jews migrated to these cities often in response to new economic opportunities and at the invitation of local Christian rulers.
 Thus Baldwin V, Count of Flanders, invited Jacob ben Yekutiel and his fellow Jews to settle in his lands; and soon after the Norman conquest of England, William the Conqueror likewise extended a welcome to continental Jews to take up residence there.
 Bishop Rüdiger Huzmann called on the Jews of Mainz to relocate to Speyer.
 In all of these decisions, the idea that Jews had the know-how and capacity to jump-start the economy, improve revenues, and enlarge trade seems to have played a prominent role.
 Typically, Jews relocated close to the markets and churches in town centres, where, though they came under the authority of both royal and ecclesiastical powers, they were accorded administrative autonomy.

-According to 16th-century mystic Rabbi Elijah of Chelm, Ashkenazi Jews lived in Jerusalem during the 11th century.
-The story is told that a German-speaking Jew saved the life of a young German man surnamed Dolberger.
-So when the knights of the First Crusade came to siege Jerusalem, one of Dolberger's family members who was among them rescued Jews in Palestine and carried them back to Worms to repay the favor.
-Further evidence of German communities in the holy city comes in the form of halakhic questions sent from Germany to Jerusalem during the second half of the 11th century.